permguard/permguard/www/content/docs/0.0.x/legal-licenses/third-party-technologies.md

 - **Permguard Project**, its creator **Nitro Agility**, and all contributors disclaim any liability for misunderstandings, omissions, or misinterpretations related to third-party affiliations.

 If you believe there are errors, omissions, or unclear references in this documentation, please contact us at **opensource@nitroagility.com**, and we will review and correct any inaccuracies promptly.

+---

+{{< callout context="caution" icon="alert-triangle" >}}
+This page does **not** replace or supersede the official licenses or legal notices of any third-party technology mentioned here.
+Users should always review the original licenses, documentation, and legal terms of each referenced technology to ensure accurate and complete understanding.
+{{< /callout >}}

+{{< callout context="caution" icon="alert-triangle" >}}
+Unless explicitly stated otherwise (e.g. **"Permguard Enterprise"**), any mention of **Permguard** across this site (community.permguard.com), its documentation, or the official GitHub project refers exclusively to the **Permguard Community Edition** — the open-source version of the project.

+This distinction is important when interpreting features, capabilities, licensing terms, and support models.
+Any references to enterprise-only functionality will be clearly identified as such.
+{{< /callout >}}

+{{< callout context="caution" icon="alert-triangle" >}}
+When reviewing licenses, please ensure you are referencing the appropriate version of the documentation, related websites, or other materials for Permguard.
+Over time, these resources may be updated to reflect changes or improvements, particularly for third-party technologies outside our control.
+Verifying the correct version ensures that the information aligns with the specific software or materials you are using.

+If any part of this page contains content that references trademarks, technologies, or intellectual property of third parties, please note that **Permguard Project**, **Nitro Agility**, and all contributors are not affiliated with, endorsed, or sponsored by such entities, unless explicitly stated otherwise.
+For any doubts or corrections, please contact us at [opensource@nitroagility.com](mailto:opensource@nitroagility.com), and we will promptly address potential inaccuracies.
+{{< /callout >}}

+---